The annual budget deficit for 2020 and beyond will, in all likelihood, surpass one trillion dollars.

 When first-term popular vote loser George W. Bush took an inherited surplus and blew it on two unpaid tax cuts, an unpaid war in Iraq and a partially unpaid Medicare Prescription Drug Benefit, where was the Republican outrage on deficits?

-When the current popular vote loser President and his allies passed a major tax cut without paying for it, where was the Republican outrage on deficits?
+When the current popular vote loser President and his allies passed the major tax cut without paying for it, that has led to trillion-dollar deficits for 2020, where has been the Republican outrage on deficits?

 Over the last 30 years, there have been two general reactions by Republicans when Presidents try to prudently manage the economy.